 I heard a siren and caught my breath.
 Looked in the rearview mirror.
 There was a police car behind me, lights flashing and siren blaring.
 It took a moment to realize that I was the target.
 My heart started beating fast and I got shaky.
 It took a while before there was a good place to pull off the road.
 I started to panic, fearing the officer would think I was trying to flee.
 But I got off the road as soon as I could.
 I parked, still shaky, and rolled down my window.
 I don’t remember what the male officer said, but I had been speeding and he was giving me a ticket.

 I am not crier, but I started to cry.
 I was scared and humiliated.
-Then further humiliated because I was crying and couldn’t stop.
+Then further humiliated because I was crying.
 Then worried that he thought I was crying strategically, to get out of the ticket.
 I wasn’t.
 I was just that upset.

-I think the ticket was $50, a fair amount for those times and my college student budget.
+I think the ticket was $50, a largish amount for those times and a stretch for my college student budget.
 I received the written ticket, an attached envelope, and instructions to pay before a deadline several weeks away.
 I paid it.

 Did I Stop Speeding?

-As I mentioned, I generally observed the speed limit.
+As I mentioned, I generally observed the speed limit before this happened.
 But yes, there was a behavior change.
 I was extra careful on that street and in my hometown in general for several years afterward.
 I paid extra close attention to the posted speed limits.
 So although the behavior didn’t generalize as much as the authorities might have desired, I was indeed punished for speeding.
 My behavior of speeding reduced.
 I didn’t want to get caught and pulled over again.

 What Kind of Punishment Was It?